An ideal wife is any woman who has an ideal husband. (Booth Tarkington).

 It became the joke of the neighbourhood.
 If the umpire ruled me out on a bad call, I’d take the fake eye out and hand it to him.
 Peter Falk, who played Columbo, was of course referring to baseball with this quote.
 But I sometimes wonder if the cranky detective with his grubby raincoat and clapped-out car would have made a decent cricket umpire.
 I imagine a blouson that had never been washed, a white shirt that was allergic to irons and six cheap cigar butts as ball counters.
-But despite his floundering persona, I am confident that the Lieutenant’s umpiring decisions would be forensically watertight with him adding his catchphrase just one more thing as he gives a disgruntled bowler his cap at the end of the over: Sir, with the angle you’re bowling from, no LA cop is going to give you an LBW.
+And despite his floundering persona, I am confident that the Lieutenant’s umpiring decisions would be forensically watertight with him adding his catchphrase just one more thing as he gives a disgruntled bowler his cap at the end of the over: Sir, with the angle you’re bowling from, no LA cop is going to give you an LBW.